 Isn’t that how the Selma crisis was swept under the rug at the 2016 Milwaukee Convention?
 Many overtures about Selma were sent to the International Center.
 None of them made it to a floor committee’s presentation so delegates could direct our leaders to assist Selma.
 Reliable sources say the debt levels of Selma in 2016 were manageable, and financial supporters were lined up to save the Synod’s only historic black college.

 The same thing happened at the Milwaukee convention with resolutions from three LCMS districts, three district boards of directors, one circuit, and seventeen congregations challenging rulings by the Commission on Constitutional Matters (CCM).
 The voice of the congregations was simply scuttled.
 (Click here to see the report of the Texas District Convention for more about this.)

 President Harrison was perceived by the Florida-Georgia delegates as dismissive, condescending, and not demonstrating the heart of a servant leader to his constituency.
 It is sad.
-Delegates were profoundly disappointed by Matt’s attitude, behavior and remarks.
+Delegates were profoundly disappointed by Harrison’s attitude, behavior and remarks.

 Nobody benefits when our President speaks and acts this way to the people and congregations he is supposed to serve.